Rene-007/atomicDDA/200_standardDDA/README.md

 <div align="center"><img src="/003_media/sphere-50nm_invC_Comparison.jpg" alt="Results for the 50x40x30 rectangular"></div>

-The notable point here is that the time for solving the problem increases by ~6x and ~250x, respectively.
-The reason for this very unfavourable behaviour is that inverting a matrix with _NxN_ elements scales with _O(N<sup>3</sup>)_.
+A notable point here is that the time for solving the problem increases by ~6x and ~250x, respectively.
+The reason for this very bad scaling is that inverting a matrix with _NxN_ elements scales with _O(N<sup>3</sup>)_.

+    > standardDDA
+    Number of dipole: 8144
+    wav = 400nm -- setting up: 13.9s -- solver: 0.000000   0 260.5s

+## Solution

+To circumvent this p